 Human activities affecting the status of the marine environment are assessed using several indicators and spatial data on pressures.
 Each indicator focuses on one important aspect of the complex issue.
-In addition to providing an indicator-based evaluation of the nutrient inputs to the marine environment, this indicator also contributes to the holistic assessments of the Baltic Sea (HOLAS) with its newest assessment in 2023 and the State of the Baltic Sea report.
+In addition to providing an indicator-based evaluation of the nutrient inputs to the marine environment, this indicator also contributes to the holistic assessment of the Baltic Sea (the State of the Baltic Sea report, HOLAS).